Accélérateur Grand Louvre d'analyse élémentaire

 Accélérateur Grand Louvre d'analyse élémentaire (AGLAE) is a particle accelerator housed by the Center for Research and Restoration of Museums of France in the Louvre museum in Paris, France.
+It is used to study artworks by characterizing even trace elements composing them, and is the only particle accelerator solely dedicated to the study of cultural heritage.

 Details

 AGLAE is a Pelletron 2MeV electrostatic accelerator built by an American company, the National Electrostatics Corporation, and has two sources: